German Kranz Cake

 Step 8

-And we start assembling the cake:
+Start assembling the cake:

-- cut the pandispan into 2 sheets
+- Slice the sponge cake into 2 layers

 German Kranz Cake - Step 8